 Monday morning was gorgeous and peaceful.
 But, rather than motor down to Cortez, I instead decided to spend one more day on the hook to recover from the beating I took the day before.
 Besides, there was still plenty of BookLocker and WritersWeekly work to be done.

 Publishers!
 By Brian Whiddon, a.k.a.
 “Secret Squirrel”Brian Whiddon is the Managing Editor of WritersWeekly.com and the Operations Manager at BookLocker.com.
-Brian is an Army vet and former police officer, and spent several years chained to a desk, commuting Tampa's congested roadways, working in corporate management and training, while writing in his spare time.
-He is now an author, an avid sailor, and NRA-certified firearms instructor.
-Brian lived and worked aboard his 36-foot sailboat, the “Floggin’ Molly” for 9 years in St. Petersburg, Florida.
-He calls her his "rescue boat" that he found abandoned in a boat yard and rebuilt himself - fulfilling a dream he had to one day live aboard.
+An Army vet and former police officer, Brian is the author of Blue Lives Matter: The Heart behind the Badge.
+He's an avid sailor, having lived and worked aboard his 36-foot sailboat, the “Floggin’ Molly” for 9 years sfter finding her abandoned in a boat yard and re-building her himself.
 Now, in northern Georgia, when not working on WritersWeekly and BookLocker, he divides his off-time between hiking, hunting, and farming.